 Commissioner Richard D. Davison, Vice Chair began his criminal justice career in 1989 as an Assistant State Attorney in the Ninth Judicial Circuit where he prosecuted juvenile delinquency, misdemeanor, and traffic cases in jury and non-jury trials.
 In 1991, he became the staff attorney for the Florida House of Representatives Committee on Criminal Justice.
 He then served as an Assistant Statewide Prosecutor for Florida’s Office of Statewide Prosecution where he prosecuted white-collar crime, organized crime, and other criminal enterprises.
 Following the creation of the Florida Department of Juvenile Justice in 1994, Commissioner Davison served as that Department’s Director of Legislative Affairs, Assistant General Counsel, and Deputy Secretary.
 Subsequently, Commissioner Davison was appointed Deputy Secretary of the Florida Department of Corrections.
 Prior to his appointment to the Commission, he served as Legal Counsel for the Gadsden County Sheriff’s Office.
 Commissioner Davison received a Bachelor of Science degree from Florida State University and a Doctor of Jurisprudence from the University of Florida in 1988.
-Commissioner Davison was appointed by Governor Scott and the Florida Cabinet on August 19, 2014 and was confirmed by the Florida Senate on April 29, 2015 to serve a six-year term, which was renewed in December 2020.
-Commissioner Davison was re-appointed to the Commission by Governor DeSantis and the members of the Florida Cabinet on December 15, 2020, to serve a six-year term that extends until June 30, 2020.
+Commissioner Davison was originally appointed by Governor Scott and the Florida Cabinet on August 19, 2014, and was confirmed by the Florida Senate on April 29, 2015, to serve a six-year term, which was renewed in December 2020.
+Commissioner Davison was re-appointed to the Commission by Governor DeSantis and the members of the Florida Cabinet on December 15, 2020, to serve a six-year term that extends until June 30, 2026.
 Commissioner Davison is a member of the Florida Bar, and currently serves his community as a Counselor for the Florida American Legion Boys State and as a member of the Committee of 99 of Tallahassee/Leon County.